 - Purpose of payment*

 *Not all banks require a purpose of payment, but USAA does.
-Without it, your transfer may be delayed or rejected.
+Without it, your transfer may be delayed or rejected by the recipient bank.

 Transfer limits and available countries